IndigoBox/EdgeDetection/README.md

-##Lines - Open Source Edge Detection
+# Lines - Open Source Edge Detection

->Lines is a simple edge detection software which analyzes an image
->and detects edges, which it displays as black pixels in the second
->image slot.
-Lines can also run a separate algorithm on the image
->after it has been analyed, which attempts to split the image into
->separate objects, or at least separate groups of edges.
-Lines is
->completely open source, and all code for it is
->right here on GitHub!
-To find out more on how you may use and
->distribute Lines, please look at the licensing notes.
+Lines is a simple edge detection software which analyzes an image and detects edges, which it displays as black pixels in the second image slot.
+Lines can also run a separate algorithm on the image after it has been analyed, which attempts to split the image into separate objects, or at least separate groups of edges.
+Lines is completely open source, and all code for it is right here on GitHub!
+To find out more on how you may use and distribute Lines, please look at the licensing notes.

 ### Current Features

 - Analyze images for edges, detecting contrast in the image
 - Separate groups of edge pixels in the images, and color them

-### Things I want to do
+### Planned Features

  - Add Webcam Support
  - Improve efficiency